Back to all posts

 Food and laundryUsually easier for a multi-week routineOften pushes you toward restaurants and paid laundryDepends on the exact unit and host clarity

-Better next stepAsk for total terms and long-stay detailsCompare final nightly checkout plus daily costsRead recent reviews and verify monthly details in writing
+Better next stepAsk for total terms and long-stay detailsCompare final nightly checkout plus daily costsRead recent reviews, then verify monthly details in writing

 Why Longer World Cup Stays Change the Math

-For a 2-night trip, you can live out of a suitcase.
+For a two-night trip, you can live out of a suitcase.
 You can eat every meal out, send laundry later, and work from a cafe if needed.

 The real comparison is not: